tonitech/vpn/intl.en-US/IPsec-VPN Quick Start/Tutorial introduction.md

 4. Configure the local gateway.

     Configure the local gateway according to the IPsec-VPN connection configurations.
-For more information, see [本地CPE配置](../../../../reseller.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through a USG series Next-Generation Firewall device (Huawei).md#).
+For more information, see [Configure local CPEs](../../../../reseller.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through a USG series Next-Generation Firewall device (Huawei).md#).

 5. Test the connectivity.

     Log on to an ECS instance that does not have a public IP address in the target Alibaba Cloud VPC.
 Then, ping the private IP address of a host in your on-premises data center to test if the VPC and the on-premises data center can communicate with each other.

+For more information, see [Create a site-to-site connection through IPsec-VPN](reseller.en-US/IPsec-VPN Quick Start/Create a site-to-site connection through IPsec-VPN.md#).